andyhmyers/Gay-Bars/README.md

 The above visualization contains the number of understood LGBTQ+ bars per zipcode, specifically showing the top 15 zipcodes in the United States with the most amount of gay bars.
-While the source of the data unfortunately does not include city names, the top 4 zipcodes translate to these cities in order: San Francisco (17 bars), West Hollywood (15 bars), Seattle (12 bars), and New York (10 bars).
+While the source of the data unfortunately does not include city names, the top 4 zipcodes translate to these cities in order: San Francisco (_17 bars_), West Hollywood (_15 bars_), Seattle (_12 bars_), and New York (_10 bars_).
 Locating places to drink may seem insignificant on the surface, but for the LGBTQ+ community, it often serves as important information.
 Many queer/trans folks seeking to move to a more LGBTQ+ friendly area frequently take into account the number of gay bars, as those serve as central safe spaces to find others in the community.

+**The following zipcodes correspond the to the following cities (_in order_):**
+94114 = Castro District (San Francisco)
+90069 = West Hollywood (Los Angeles)
+98122 = Minor/Central Area (Seattle)
+10014 = West Village/Meatpacking District (New York City)
+94103 = South of Market (San Francisco)
+70116 = Treme (New Orleans)
+19107 = Washington Square (Philadelphia)
+60657 = Lakeview (Chicago)
+30309 = Sherwood Forest (Atlanta)
+10036 = Midtown West (New York City)
+10019 = Upper West Side (New York City)
+77006 = Neartown (Houston)
+30324 = Atlanta
+10011 = Chelsea (New York City)
+20009 = Kalorama Heights (Washington D.C.)

+As we can see, there are clusters of LGBTQ+ bars in major cities, explaining why queer and trans folks often move out of rural areas into large cities – cities are home to the biggest LGBTQ+ communities.

+Although discussing cities outside the U.S., here is a video explaing the thought process that many queer/trans folks go through when choosing a location to live.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZAkzE5VKF8w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>